 This course will investigate the power of Solitude.
 We will look at themes of silence, listening, stillness, and being alone.
 Students will read, write, and explore these themes and ruminate on how they play out in the personal, cultural, political, and social realms.
 They will write, read, share, and work together to find a language to discuss the quieter and more nuanced tones of conversation—conversation with others and conversation with self.

 Have you ever heard a song that evoked an emotional response in ways that you could not describe?
 Have you ever considered why strings in a pop song always take it up a slight level?
 Do you ever ponder how Kanye West’s chipmunk funk sparked an era of good feelings in hip-hop?
 If so, you’re ready to dissect some of music’s most profound works.
-Using the format of podcast, we will examine both Kanye West’s My Beautiful Dark Twisted Fantasy and Kendrick Lamar’s To Pimp a Butterfly.
+Using the format of podcast, we will examine albums, including Kanye West’s My Beautiful Dark Twisted Fantasy and Kendrick Lamar’s To Pimp a Butterfly.
 Additionally, you will develop the skills and ability to create your own serialized podcast that examines an iconic album of your choice.
 In this, we will discuss and deconstruct lyrics, samples, instrumentation, cultural context, and musical and literary allusions within the works.
-We will leave this class not only enjoying music, but learning how to read an album as one would read a book.
+We will leave this class not only enjoying music but learning how to read an album as one would read a book.

 Possible texts: stories and essays by Angelou, Boyle, Burnham, Cheever, Cunningham, Fondation, Forché, Miller, Minot, Oppenheimer, Painter, Salinger, Shae, Tolstoy, Updike, and Wolff.